-In our previous article on data breaches, we considered the potential damage that could result from public exposure of your membership information.
+In our previous article on data breaches, we considered the potential damage that could result from public exposure of an individual’s membership information.
 In this article we examine the potential collateral fallout of an online activities data breach.

-At the start of 2012 Google announced that it would start following users across its various web services in an effort to “better tailor its ads to people’s tastes.”
+When Google announced in 2012 that it would start following users across its various web services in an effort to “better tailor its ads to people’s tastes,” it signaled a new era where marketers would keep track of customer behaviors more than ever before.
 They were actually a late-player to the idea of using online activities information to create a more complete user profile.